"There is more to life than increasing its speed." - Gandhi.

-Is food better if you cram it down your throat or if you savor every bite and really appreciate the flavor?
+Is food better if you cram it down your throat or if you savour every bite and appreciate the flavour?

-Is your work better if you’re trying to do 10 things at once, or if you really pour yourself into one important task?
+Is your work better if you're trying to do ten things at once, or if you pour yourself into one important task?

-Is it better if you travel as a tourist who takes the opportunity to become part of local life and to connect to a place and its people rather than rushing to your next destination by grabbing the memories into the electronic chip?
+Is it better if you travel as a tourist connecting to a place and its people rather than rushing to your next destination by grabbing the memories into the electronic chip?

 Is it better if you take time to spend playing and living your child's world for some time rather than rushing him into your lifeless world?

-Slow Down - It makes you more likable.
-If you’re always tired (because you are doing too much), chances are you are often cranky.
-Who wants to be around someone who’s always complaining or in a bad mood?
-Your friends, family, and colleagues will thank you if you take a nap or say “no” once in awhile.
+Slow Down - It makes you more likeable.
+If you're always tired (because you are doing too much), chances are you are often cranky.
+Who wants to be around someone who's always complaining or in a bad mood?
+Your friends, family, and colleagues will thank you if you take a nap or say "no" once in a while.

-Slow Down - It helps you focus on what really matters.
-It’s possible to strive so hard that you end up missing the most important things in life.
-When all you have are obligations, you forget to savor the special moments.
+Slow Down - It helps you focus on what matters.
+It's possible to strive so hard that you end up missing the essential things in life.
+When all you have are obligations, you forget to savour the special moments.

 Do one thing at a time.
-Remember multitasking is a moral weakness (except for women, who have superior brain function).
+Remember, multitasking is a moral weakness.

 Ponder, take your time.
 Do not be pushed into answering questions.
 A response is not the same as an answer.

 Yawn often.
-Medical studies have shown lots of things, and possibly that yawning may be good for you.
+Medical studies have shown lots of things, and possibly that yawning may be right for you.

 Spend more time in bed.
-You have a better chance of cultivating your dreams (not your aspirations.)
+You have a better chance of cultivating your dreams.

 Avoid too much seriousness.
 Laugh, because you're only alive on Planet Earth for a limited time.

-Just before slowing down do make a few important declarations to the world (and to yourselves):
+Just before slowing down do make a few essential announcements to the world (and to yourselves):